RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ***
 ## Emulator: [Reicast](https://github.com/reicast/reicast-emulator)

-It can be very laggy and buggy, but some games work great (See small list below).
+It can be very laggy and buggy, but some games work great (see compatibility list below).
 Pi 2 is required.

 Audio is choppy and not great, and degrades the longer the emulator is in use.
 Restarting the emulator (and ultimately the Pi) may become a good idea after a couple hours of gameplay.
-(There is a memory leak somewhere in the Reicast code)
+There is a memory leak somewhere in the Reicast code.

-### Game compatibility list

-* San Francisco Rush 2049 = Totally playable 1player, full speed most times (except particle effects)!
-Split-screen multiplayer bounds rendered incorrectly :(
-* Marvel Vs Capcom 1 = Totally playable multiplayer, full speed!
-* Marvel Vs Capcom 2 = Totally playable multiplayer, almost full speed!
-* Coaster Works = Totally playable except when utilizing 4-split view to edit a track (split-screen bounds rendered incorrectly, all overlaid)

-#### Games not working so well

-* Gauntlet Legends = Not playable, rendering blanks out every other frame and may cause epilepsy; wouldn't recommend it just yet
-* Crazy Taxi = Playable, but slow with rendering issues
-* Crazy Taxi 2 = Playable, but slow with some rendering issues
-* Sonic Adventures 2 = Playable, but slow
-* Jet Set Radio = Playable, but slow
-* Soul Calibur = Playable, but slow and with rendering issues

-### Performance

 Low screen resolution are recommended to get best performance.
 Performance suffers if HD resolutions are used.

 ## ROMS